Technical & Operations Conference: Human Factors at the Speed of Change

 2. MMUA's On Site On Demand program offerings, Dan Nath, MMUA

-6. MMUA's DUEL program, Shelly DauMMUA
+6. MMUA's leadership development program, Shelly DauMMUA

 7. Legislative updateKent Sulem, MMUA